Easy DIY Christmas gifts for the home

 Magical macramé decorations

-The creative experts at Hobbycraft have teamed up with macramé pro Isabella Strambio to show us mere mortals how to create beautiful bespoke decorations for our nearest and dearest.
 The perfect gift for friends and family, or even for yourself, these pretty tactile baubles are surprisingly easy to make.
 Head over to Hobbycraft HQ for the full, step-by-step tutorial.

 Pretty wine stoppers

-Wine lovers will appreciate receiving a bottle of their favourite tipple along with a beautiful and unique handmade bottle stopper.
+Wine lovers will appreciate receiving a bottle of their favourite tipple along with a beautiful handmade bottle stopper.
 Look out for decorative and ornate cabinet knobs and simply screw them into tapered corks, which can be purchased from most hardware and craft shops.

 Mountain bookends

 Bookworms will love these snowcapped mountain bookends, which are made from offcuts of wood.
 These geometric triangles are super stylish and the icy tops add a modern Nordic edge.
-We particularly love this two-tone peach version by House of Pixel Dust, who has a full tutorial you can follow.

 Teacup candles

 Give pieces of vintage crockery a new purpose by transforming them into pretty teacup candles.
 Every antique shop and flea market is filled with mismatched cups and saucers, so converting them into charming candles for the tabletop is inexpensive and easy with a candle-making kit.
-One man's trash is another man's treasure, and there are plenty more upcycling ideas out there to transform your old stuff into something amazing.

-Cabinet knob jewellery holder
+Drawer knob jewellery holder

 Lemon salt scrub

-Mix up a homemade hand scrub loved ones can keep by the sink; a great gift for garden lovers.
+Mix up a homemade hand scrub that loved ones can keep by the sink; a great gift for gardeners.
 Mix coarse sea salt and natural oils (such as coconut or almond), and add lemon zest with a few drops of lemon juice.
-Transfer the mixture into a mason jar and tie a ribbon around the neck in the same colours as their kitchen scheme.

 Say it with words

 Keep spirits high with inspirational metallic wall art.
 With a gold leaf pen, trace a favourite quote onto the glass of a photo frame and, hey presto, you have a picture-perfect typographic frame that will look stylish and opulent on a wall or shelf.
-Follow the step-by-step guide from Make It Yours.

 Decorate a letter